 If you have multiple websites that you manage, and struggle to keep an eye on all of them at once, here’s how to create a quick report to compare their day-to-day traffic at a glance.
-It is made possible with the Google Analytics Pro connector from Analytics Edge — you can use it with either the free Basic add-in or the Core add-in for Excel.
+It is made possible with the Google Analytics Pro connector and the Analytics Edge Core add-in for Excel.

-Start with a couple of predefined worksheets; one call Queries (you can use any name) and the other called Results (you can use any name).
+Start with a couple of predefined worksheets; one called Queries (you can use any name) and the other called Results (you can use any name).

 Create a New Bulk Query